 We encourage you to sign up for our email notification list or join our Facebook page.
 We will keep you updated with our product list and the markets we are attending as well as pre order options.

 Currently we sell our farm goods at the Coppell Farmers Market,the Dallas Farmers Market, the McKinney Farmers Market @ Chestnut Square and the White Rock Local Market.
 To keep track of the market's schedule and where we are each week, send your email to

 We will keep you posted on our farm products and where to get them.

 FYI - Not all produce at farmer's markets is local or organic !
 The White Rock Local Market is the only farmers market requiring that vendors grow (locally) 100% of what they sell, being organic is optional.
-Other farmers markets allow vendors to purchase wholesale produce and re-sale it at the market.
-These markets do not require vendors to actually grow all of thier own produce.
-We choose only to sell produce that we have grown ourselves and we only grow certified organic vegetables.
+Kudos to this truly local market !

 Grass-fed lamb Our lambs are 100% grass-fed, no antibiotics, no feedlots and we use an Animal Welfare Approved processor.
 Individual cuts can be purchased at the farm and farmer's market when available. more

 Free-range eggs Our hens enjoy spent vegetables from the garden, insects, grasses, seeds, forbs, wildflowers and legumes.
 Our hens range on pasture and roost in portable housing at night.
 Non-medicated, non-soy, non-gmo, whole grain supplements are provided when needed.
 Eggs are $6.00 a dozen.
 We use no pesticides on our hens or their pasture. more

 Farm store: Pickup by appointment.
 Lamb, eggs and in season produce.